 For manual warehouses, inventory is usually out of date.
 This is because it takes time for a worker to pick the ticket, obtain the product, and manually update the inventory system.
-However, automation allows warehouses to be equip with a warehouse management system (WMS) where there is no delay in inventory and information is updated in real-time.
+However, automation allows warehouses to be equipped with a warehouse management system (WMS) where there is no delay in inventory and information is updated in real-time.
 As soon as a product is picked, the system is immediately updated.

 Once you’ve implemented a WSM into your warehouse, it may tell you that you can actually fit more products onto your shelves.
 A WMS assigns every product with a specific storage location in the warehouse, providing bin numbers and having a record of the size of bins and the amount of inventory.
 Additionally, it ensures that inventory that is used less often is stored on higher shelves, and more popular items are kept in easy reach.
 This will greatly improve your product processing time.